Woman shot and killed while driving, crashes into Germantown home

 Police said the minivan was shot three times.
 The 22-year-old woman was struck in the head.

-Police said the victim turned onto the 600 block of East Price Street where she lost control.
+Police said Byrd turned onto the 600 block of East Price Street where she lost control.

 There's no description of the suspect at this point.
 The shooter's vehicle is described as a black Mercedes or Lexus.